JunweiZhang130/Factors-that-Effect-U.S-Income-Ineuqality-/README.md

 The paper and the graphs are based on our cleaned data, so if you prefer not to review the raw data, that's not a problem.

-Then run the *references.bib* file (*outputs/paper*) for references and citations, after that run the *Happiness in the U.S: A Comprehensive Analysis of the Effects of Demographic Factors.qmd* file (outputs/paper).
+Then run the *references.bib* file (outputs/paper) for references and citations, after that run the *Happiness in the U.S: A Comprehensive Analysis of the Effects of Demographic Factors.qmd* file (outputs/paper).

 The repository is organised as follows:
 ## Inputs
-we removed the raw data since we don't have the permission.
+We removed the raw data since we don't have the permission.
 If you choose to download the raw data from GSS, please store it in here (inputs/data)

 ## Outputs
 The outputs folder coontains data file, paper file and survey file.